-In this guide, we’ll walk through how to give negative feedback during performance reviews in a way that feels fair, structured, and deeply human, pulling from what real managers and HR leaders struggle with every review cycle.
-You’ll learn when to speak up, how to frame tough messages, what to do when emotions run high, and how to turn a difficult conversation into a practical plan for improvement—so reviews stop feeling like landmines and start feeling like real opportunities for growth.
+The goal isn’t to be harsh or overly gentle—it’s to be honest and kind at the same time.
+In this guide, we’ll unpack how to give negative feedback during performance reviews in a way that feels fair, structured, and human.
+You’ll learn when to speak up, how to frame tough messages, handle emotions, and turn hard conversations into plans for real improvement.

-If you’re also rethinking how your overall review process should work, you might like this deeper breakdown on what a performance review really is and how to run one that feels fair for everyone.
+If you’re rethinking your review process, check out this deeper dive on what a performance review really is.

 When should you give negative feedback to an employee?